emyu10/bit-mic/Software Engineering Principles/Revision.md

 # 1) Introduction to Software Engineering
+- Composed of 2 words, *software* and *engineering*.
+- *Software* is more than just a program code.
+- A program is an executable code, with some computational purpose.
+- Software is considered to be a collection of executable programming code,
+- *Engineering* on the other hand, is all about *developing products*, using *well-defined*, *scientific principles* and *methods*.

+## Automation
+- Changing of manual processes and tasks to computerized processes.
+- All user activities are done through computerized method.
+- Reduces user errors.
+- Automation has 2 sections
+    1. Frontend
+    2. Backend
+- The UI is commonly known as frontend.
+- In frontend, user can interact with the system by forms and windows or the CLI (command line interface).

+## The Need for the Software Engineering Discipline
+- It arises because of higher rate of change in
+    - user requirements and
+    - environments on which software is working

+1. **Large Software**
+    - Programmers have to study the software carefully.
+2. **Scalability**
+    - If SE is not properly done, programmers cannot scale the existing software.
+3. **Cost**
+    - Costs can increase if proper process is not adopted.
+4. **Dynamic Nature**
+    - Due to the rapid changing nature of software, programmers have to seek new methodologies.
+5. **Quality Management**
+    - To ensure quality of software.

+## DBMS Advantages
+1. Redundancy can be avoided
+    - Redundancy means duplication.
+    - Duplicated values cannot be inserted/updated into the database.
+    - Using the concept of "primary key", user can block repeating the of data.
+    - Example: username
+2. Inconsistency can be avoided
+    - Various copies of same data may no longer agree in DB.
+    - If user deletes/modifies records from master table, that change will be reflected in all sub tables.
+    - Copies will not be kept in sub tables.
+3. Integrity
+    - The data values stored in the database must satisfy some conditions.
+Such conditions are known as integrity.
+    - Example: Minimum balance of bank account = 500
+4. Concurrent access anomalies
+    - Multiple users can access the same database at once.
+    - This is same technique as www.
+    - User can access the database anywhere in the world and can do updates.
+5. Atomicity
+    - It means either operation is completely done or cancel the whole we did. (:p)
+6. Security
+    - There will be so many security measurements under DB.
+    - When compared to file system, DB is rich in security.

 ## Software Problems
 > Incomplete

 ## Characteristics of Good Software
 ### 1. Operational
 1. **Budget**: cost effective software